Introduction

 The activity of the rumen microbes in breaking down and reforming dietary protein has important implications for the ruminant:

-1. ruminants can thrive on diets containing low quality, low cost protein (relative to monogastrics) since rumen microbes upgrade the protein quality by manufacturing limiting amino acids
+• ruminants can thrive on diets containing low-quality, low-cost protein (relative to monogastrics) since rumen microbes upgrade the protein quality by manufacturing limiting amino acids

-2. ruminants can utilize some inexpensive non-protein nitrogen (such as urea) in their diet as a protein substitute.
+• ruminants can utilize some inexpensive non-protein nitrogen (such as urea) in their diet as a protein substitute

 For optimum performance, a balance of rumen soluble protein (and NPN) and bypass protein is required.
 Diets with high levels of soluble protein and/or NPN may not supply adequate amounts of protein to the small intestine.
 Diets with high levels of bypass protein may not supply adequate amounts of nitrogen to rumen microbes for efficient microbial growth and feed digestion.
 Optimum diets usually contain 30-40% available bypass protein and 60-70% rumen soluble protein.
 Less than 30% of total protein should be in the form of NPN.

-In order for rumen microbes to utilize NPN, sufficient soluble carbohydrates (e.g. starch) must included in the diet.
+For rumen microbes to utilize NPN, you must include sufficient soluble carbohydrates (for example, starch) in the diet.
 Without adequate available energy in the diet, the capacity of the microbes to utilize NPN would be overloaded.
 Excess NPN will be absorbed by the animal as ammonia, and excreted.
 If NPN levels are high, toxicity will occur (urea poisoning).

 References